EvanQuan/qvim/README.md

 Updating
 --------

-To update everthing, run `pull.sh`.
+To update everything, run `pull.sh`.
 If there is a new version of `settings.vim` your local copy will be replaced with a template of the newer version.
 Otherwise, your local settings will be maintained.